pranit1/react-redux-qa-app/README.md

 ## Note
-I am still testing the app so I will be pushing changes as soon as possible.
+I am still testing the app so I will be updating those as soon as possible.

 ## Available Scripts